ofcitszen/DIA-Warehouse-Robot/README.md

 The source code of the simulation is contained within Warehouse Robot Simulation.cpp.

 Unfortunately, this simulation is only available for Windows OS devices because the program file is a .exe file.
 To run it on other operating systems, you may consider using other tools to run it, such as by using Boot Camp to run Windows OS on a Mac.

+If you wish to edit and compile the code on your own, please refer to this guide on installing and using the SDL2 library: https://lazyfoo.net/tutorials/SDL/